clars002/411-UConnect-website/README.md

 ## UConnect
-410 Sapphire Spring 2024 capstone project
+This is the capstone project developed by the CS410 Team Sapphire students at ODU from Spring 2024 to Fall 2024.

 ## The Problem: